 3. Get your receipts together.

-Which ones you need depends on wheather you choose to itemize your personal deductions instead of claiming the standard deduction.
-You can choose to itemize if this produces the greater write-off.
+Which ones you require depends on whether you choose to itemize your personal deductions instead of claiming the standard deduction.
+You can decide to itemize if this produces the greater write-off.
 Unfortunately, the only way to know for sure is to determine the amount of your itemized deductions and compare them with your standard deduction amount.

 For itemizing, get receipts together now by whatever system (or lack of system) used throughout the year to retain receipts for various deductible expenses.
 Look for receipts for medical costs not covered by insurance or reimbursed by any other health plan (e.g., a flexible spending account or health savings account), property taxes, and job-related and investment-related expenses.
 We do not need to review, or see your receipts, you can total the amounts and bring them with you.